-Due to our limited resources, we may be forced to focus on a limited number of development candidates which may force us to pass on opportunities that could have a greater chance of clinical success.
+Due to our limited resources, the Company may be forced to focus on a limited number of development candidates which may force us to pass on opportunities that could have a greater chance of clinical success.

-Due to our limited resources and capabilities, we will have to decide to focus on developing a limited number of product candidates.
-As a result, we may forego or delay pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
+Due to our limited resources and capabilities, the Company will have to decide to focus on developing a limited number of product candidates.
+As a result, the Company may forego or delay pursuit of opportunities with other product candidates or for other indications that later prove to have greater commercial potential.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial product candidates or profitable market opportunities.
 Our spending on research and development programs and product candidates for specific indications may not yield any commercially viable products.
-If we do not accurately evaluate the commercial potential or target market for a particular product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.
+If the Company does not accurately evaluate the commercial potential or target market for a particular product candidate, the Company may relinquish valuable rights to that product candidate through collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.

-We will need to rely on third parties to conduct our preclinical research and clinical trials and those third parties may not perform satisfactorily, including failing to meet deadlines for the completion of such research or trials.
+The Company will need to rely on third parties to conduct our preclinical research and clinical trials and those third parties may not perform satisfactorily, including failing to meet deadlines for the completion of such research or trials.

-We plan to rely on third-party CROs to conduct the majority of our preclinical research studies and our clinical trials.
-In addition, we plan to rely on other third parties, such as clinical data management organizations, medical institutions and clinical investigators, to conduct those clinical trials.
-There is no assurance we can obtain the services we need at commercially reasonable prices or within the timeframes we desire.
-Even though we will enter into agreements governing these third parties' activities, we will have limited influence over their actual performance, and we will control only certain aspects of their activities.
+The Company plans to rely on third-party CROs to conduct the majority of our preclinical research studies and our clinical trials.
+In addition, the Company plans to rely on other third parties, such as clinical data management organizations, medical institutions and clinical investigators, to conduct those clinical trials.
+There is no assurance the Company can obtain the services the Company needs at commercially reasonable prices or within the timeframes the Company desires.
+Even though the Company will enter into agreements governing these third parties' activities, the Company will have limited influence over their actual performance, and the Company will control only certain aspects of their activities.
 Further, agreements with such third parties might terminate for a variety of reasons, including a failure to perform by the CROs.
-If there is any dispute or disruption in our relationship with our contractors or if we need to enter into alternative arrangements, that will delay our product development activities.
+If there is any dispute or disruption in our relationship with our contractors or if the Company needs to enter into alternative arrangements, that will delay our product development activities.